 • In 2011, 30 percent of cyclist fatalities occurred between the hours of 4:00 p.m. and 7:59 p.m.

 • Bicycle trips only make up about one percent of all trips taken in the U.S., but cyclist deaths account for two percent of all motor vehicle traffic fatalities.

 Preventing Bicycle-Related Injuries and Death

 Two of the best ways to improve your own personal safety while riding a bicycle is by wearing a helmet and improving your visibility.
-Flashing lights, reflective decals and fluorescent clothing are all great items for improving visibility.
+Flashing lights, reflective decals, and fluorescent clothing are all great items for improving visibility.
 Ultimately, the burden of keeping cyclists and pedestrians safe falls on motorists.
-A cyclist doesn’t have much of a chance against a 4,000 pound automobile travelling at 45, 25 or even just 15 miles per hour.
+A cyclist doesn’t have much of a chance against a 4,000-pound automobile traveling at 45, 25 or even just 15 miles per hour.
 Drivers need to put down the distractions, pay attention to the road and look out for cyclists, motorcycle riders, other automobile drivers, pedestrians and scooter riders.